epw/consensus/consensus.md

 \newpage

-## The Mentor

-The secrets of the Universe are yours, but you don't guard them jealously.
-You share the wisdom with the precious few who will listen, taking on pupils who will one day surpass you.

-**Name:** Johan, Master Lu, Mina, Zoe, Indra, Roy, Puteri, Madame Leena, Marshki, Luce, Goswami, Sena

-**Why was your humanity trivialized?** Because I was poor, because I was neurodivergent, because of my transgressions
-**Why is your humanity still in question?** Because I see things as they really are, because I make my own path, because people started noticing me
-**Why are you hunted?** Because I'm famous, for my forbidden knowledge, so my students are not

-**Looks:**

-- (choose at least one) ambiguous presentation, androgynous presentation, butch presentation, concealed presentation, femme presentation, fluid presentation, transgressing presentation
-- shining eyes, sunken eyes, alert eyes, glowing eyes
-- weathered face, gaunt face, wrinkled face, caring face, creased face
-- wiry body, ripped body, lanky body
-- street clothes, flowing clothes, concealing clothes
-- menacing aura, peaceful aura, green aura, golden aura, fading aura, grounded aura, rippling aura

-### Paradigms

-#### Your Focus Determines Your Reality
-**Aligned:** (choose one) Calming Magic, Projecting Power, Perfect Positioning
-**Opposed:** (choose one) Breaking cycles, External effects
-(choose one) Technomagic, Magic while distracted

-#### I am the Platonic Ideal of Myself
-**Aligned:** (choose one) Static Magic, Convergence, Reflexive Magic
-**Opposed:** (choose one) Fragmenting magic, creation
-(choose one) Cynical magic, magic without my whole self

-### Moves

-The Mentor gets the **Pupils** move, and 2 other moves of your choice.

-**Pupils:** (You have this move by default) You have a number of students who follow your paradgimatic teachings.
-At the beginning of the session, roll +learning to determine how their studies are progressing.
-On a 10+ they have a surplus.
-On a 7-9, both a surplus and a want.
-On a 6-, they will do everything in their power to satisfy all their wants.

-**Meditation:** When you meditate on the best course of action for considerable time, roll +Dynamic.
-On a 10+ hold 3, on a 7-9 hold 1.
-You may spend this hold 1-for-1 at any time to ask the MC a question from this list, the MC will answer truthfully.
-You take +1 forward when acting on this information.

-- What's my escape route?
-- What are the unknowable risks?
-- Where can the Consensus be bent in my favor?
-- Who is favorable towards my plan?

-**Academe:** You have a Place of Power where you train your students.
-While you are within your Place of Power, take +1 forward to any Static rolls you make.

-**Matter over Mind:** You may roll +Static instead of +Without when impressing a lusus naturae in order to sway them.

-**What you Need, not what you Want:** When another character comes to you for advice and you tell them honestly what you think the best course of action is, they take +1 ongoing while following your advice, and you mark experience.

-You also have this move:

-When you and another character **exchange a moment of humanity**, they may immediately gain an Anchor (They still may not have more anchors than their playbook started with this way).

-### Stats
-Arrange +2, +1, +0, +0, -1

-### Anchors

-Humans need shelter, a place to live, and a home to come back to.
-My **Shelter Anchor** is: (pick one) The apartment I share with a few roommates; My small but immaculate house downtown; A single room at the back of my place of work

-Humans need connection, people they care about, or that care about them.
-My **Connection Anchor** is: (pick one) My best friend Ayah; Devon, my oldest rival; Zorrah, my forbidden love

-Humans need memories, ties to the past and dreams of the future.
-My **Memories Anchor** is: (pick one) A portrait of my own long-dead mentor; The gold necklace given to me by ______; A coal to remind me of ______

-### Starting Gear

-No major possessions to speak of, but 3 Savings tucked away for a rainy day.

-### Your Students

-By default you have about 10 students, they are moderately studious sleepers and they respect you, though they're not fully loyal.
-They have their own lives apart from you, family and friends in the area. (learning +1. surplus: time. want: departure.)

-Pick up to two of these:

-- Your students are competitive (replace want: departure with want: competition)
-- Your students are driven (replace surplus: time with surplus: dedication)
-- Your students are enthusiastic (replace surplus: time with surplus: energy)
-- Your students are lazy (replace want: departure with want: sloth)

-And one of these:

-- Your school is famous (add surplus: growth and want: infamy)
-- Your school is large (default students 20)
-- Your students are quick learners (+1 learning)
-- You have a protege; your most advanced student is Awakened
-- Your students are rowdy (add want: violence and surplus: intimidation)

-### Place of Power

-You have this if you take the Academe move.

-First, pick a facade:

-- Dojo
-- Dance Studio
-- Abandoned warehouse
-- Stunt filming location
-- Lecture hall

-Then pick up to 1 Strength: +hidden, +famous, +easily defended, +inconspicuous, +free

-Pick at least 1 Weakness: +cramped, +dangerous, +temporary, +infamous, +weak

-A Ritual performed here will never (choose 1):

-- Need help from an outside source
-- Take longer than expected
-- Have greater than intended effec

-### Advancements

-- Gain +1 Body (Maximum Body +3)
-- Gain +1 Grace (Maximum Grace +3)
-- Gain +1 Will (Maximum Will +2)
-- Gain +1 Wits (Maximum Wits +2)
-- Get a new Mentor move
-- Remove a Restriction from your Paradigm
-- (*) Give a Freedom to another Mage’s Paradigm
-- (*) Gain an Anchor (3 Anchors max)

-(Choose only after 5 from the first section)

-- Retire to safety
-- Switch playbooks
-- Start a second character

-(Choose only after 5 from the first section and if not Tethered)

-- (*) Remove a Restriction from your Paradigm
-- Get a new Mentor move
-- Choose a new option for your Students
-- Choose a new option for your Students
-- Choose a new option for your Place of Power
-- Get a playbook move from another book
-- Get a playbook move from another book
-- Get an Advanced Mentor Move

-\newpage

 ## The Hedge Mage

 "Once Upon a Time, Humans could move mountains with their will.
 Now, it is upon us to carry on the ancient traditions, and master as many types of magic as we can."